 dedication | house tours | refreshments

 The c.
-1757 Thomas Smith House and 1920 Delmore Hawthorne Garage will also be open for tours that afternoon.
+1757 Thomas Smith House and 1920 Delmore Hawthorne Garage will be open for tours.

 Special thanks to Cascio Company for generously donating and planting our Liberty Tree.